puneetbagewadi/ampro/content/pages/index.md

     image_alt: App preview
     title: This Is A Big Hero Headline
     content: >-
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      Ampro is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
     actions:
       - label: Learn More